Northern Ireland removes Covid-19 rules

 Earlier, Stormont ministers had given their “unanimous support” to Mr Swann to ease Covid restrictions in Northern Ireland, according to Sinn Fein’s leader in Stormont Michelle O’Neill.

-Mr Swann, who has himself tested positive for Covid, was advised last week on the potential legal complications of him replacing Covid regulations with guidance, without the wider endorsement of an executive.
+Mr Swann, who has himself tested positive for Covid-19, was advised last week on the potential legal complications of him replacing Covid regulations with guidance, without the wider endorsement of an executive.

 He wrote to other ministers asking for their input and for them to respond by Monday.